 If you join The Bell's mailing list, you will always get regular stories from us that are completely free of charge.
 We believe in providing public service journalism about important issues in Glasgow and you're very welcome to stay on our free list for as long as you like.

-But if you want to get all of our stories – and support our mission to create a different kind of local media - we will be turning on paid memberships soon.
+But if you want to get all of our stories – and support our mission to create a different kind of local media - we also have a paid membership option.
 For the price of a couple of pints (or coffees) per month, you will be able to subscribe to The Bell, which will give you access to lots of extra reporting, the ability to discuss our stories in the comments and invitations to our members-only events.

 We've been backed by some of the most respected figures in British media, including Mark Thompson, the chief executive of CNN and former boss of the BBC and the New York Times.
 As Mark put it: “I’m backing Mill Media because of the exceptional quality of its journalism and because it’s such an interesting and encouraging initiative.
 Britain’s cities need great commercially-sustainable journalism to inform the public and hold powerful institutions to account.”